chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 This flow is designed to work with the free version of the Automate app by LlamaLab.

-## Pokemon Gift Opener (slownsteady version)

-This flow is designed to automate the process of opening gifts in Pokemon Go with a focus on reliability, at the cost of efficiency/speed.
-Here's how it works:
+## Open presents

+How it works:

 1. **Start**: Press the volume down button to activate the flow within the trainer profile screen where you have to tap to open the present.

-3. **Operation**: The flow will automatically open gifts within the game, ensuring each step is completed accurately, though it may take longer than other flows.
+2. **Operation**: The flow will automatically open gifts within the game and swipe to the next player.

-3. **End**: To stop the operation, simply press the volume up button.
+3. **End**: To stop, press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
-To stop the flow, you need to manually stop it in the Automate app.

-### no pin version

-Works exactly the same as the slownsteady one, but does not pin the received gift cards.

-### Features
-- **Cancel:** You can cancel the flow at any time by pressing the volume up button.
-- **Restart:** If you wish to restart the flow, simply press the volume down button again.

-This flow is designed to work with the free version of the Automate app by LlamaLab.

-While this flow is slower than the combined Pokemon Gift Opener flow, it offers greater reliability in its operations.

-## Pokemon Gift Opener

-This flow is designed to automate the process of opening gifts in Pokemon Go.
-Here's how it works:

-1. **Start**: Press the volume down button to activate the flow within the trainer profile screen where you have to tap to open the present.

-2. **Operation**: The flow will automatically open gifts within the game.

-3. **End**: To stop the operation, simply press the volume up button.
-Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
-To stop the flow, you need to manually stop it in the Automate app.
+To kill the flow, you need to manually stop it in the Automate app.

 ### Features